zaach/LLJS/README.md

 To run the asm.js tests, run `make asmtest`.
 To run the benchmark, run `make asmbench`.
 You can see the working examples in the `test/asm` folder;

+You might need to define the SPIDERMONKEY_ENGINE and V8_ENGINE environment variables to run the tests (they default to `js` and `node` respectively).
+You will also need to define SPIDERMONKEY_ENGINE_NOASM to point to a version of SpiderMonkey without asm.js if you want to run the benchmarks.

 Memcheck
 ========